ehinrichs/e13/README.md

 * 922 - 1221
 * 1504 - 1806

-Workflows-Docker/dockerfile-workshop-tpls this file was written by me.
+Workflows-Docker/dockerfile-workshop-tpls and Workflows-Docker/dockerfile-workshop-base both were written by me.
 Workflows-Docker/lagrit-issues.yml this file was written by me.